wtsd/aws-prep-docs/aws-practitioner-services.md

-# AWS Services Table (Expanded)
+# AWS Services Table

-This table includes a broader set of AWS services grouped by category.
+This table includes a set of AWS services grouped by category.

 | Category | Service | Description | Link |
 |----------|---------|-------------|------|